5 Mistakes to Avoid After Being Laid Off

 Your acquaintances will be uncomfortable hearing about layoffs, because it reminds them they, too, are vulnerable.
 Give them the opportunity to help you by talking about the positive career steps you want to take.

-When you're at a kid's soccer game and a fellow parent asks what you're doing, make sure you have a career status update about your layoff and the next steps you want to take.
-For example
+If, for example, you're at your kid's soccer game and a fellow parent asks what you're doing, make sure you have a career status update about your layoff and the next steps you want to take.
+For example:

 Becoming Isolated or Web-Bound

-You discovered this site.
-You know there's lots of great information on the Internet.
-Certainly, you can spend 24 hours a day submitting your resume online.
+You know there's lots of great information on the internet, and certainly, you can easily spend hours every day submitting your resume online.

 But staying behind the computer and surfing will only take you so far.
 To land a new job, you must meet people in person and get out of your home.
 The vast majority of open positions are never even posted publicly.